Bukkulla Regional Park

 Bukkulla Park includes semi-evergreen vine thickets, open forests and woodlands.

-Currently there is little disturbance within the semi-evergreen vine thickets.
-Selective but minor clearing and logging has taken place.
+Currently, there is little disturbance within the semi-evergreen vine thickets.
+Selective but minor clearing and logging have taken place.
 There is a mining lease on the Reserve and some quarrying material has been removed.
 Cattle graze grassy areas.
-However they do not have access to the semi-evergreen vine thicket and the stocking rate is low.
+However, they do not have access to the semi-evergreen vine thicket and the stocking rate is low.

 Bukkulla Reserve offers excellent opportunities for scientific research.
-Little is known of the characteristic of the land systems, the taxonomy and ecology of many of the plant and animal species.
-Thus there is a possibiltiy to develop monitoring techniques, evaluate human impact, the sustainability of cattle grazing and develop appropriate means to manage and conserve some of central Queensland’s remnant bushland.
+Little is known about the characteristic of the land systems, the taxonomy and the ecology of many of the plant and animal species.
+Thus there is a possibility to develop monitoring techniques, evaluate human impact, and the sustainability of cattle grazing, and develop appropriate means to manage and conserve some of central Queensland’s remnant bushland.